abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 What are functors
 ===

-Much more abundant than isomorphisms, which are two-way connections between categories, are one-way connections between categories, which we will examine next.
-Those are called *functors* and they are much more abundand that isomorphisms as every isomorphism is also a functor (actually two functors).

-But unlike an isomorphism, a functor does not have to map all objects and all morphisms in the target category.
+Much more abundant than isomorphisms, which are two-way connections between categories, are the one-way connections which we will examine next.
+Those are called *functors*.
+As with normal functions, every categorical isomorphism is also a functor (or two functors), but not the other way around.
+This is because, unlike an isomorphism, a functor does not have to point all objects and all morphisms in the target category (again, same as with normal functions.)

 ![Functor](functor.svg)